 After cleaning up from our morning excercise, Sarah and I headed back into downtown Reykjavik for some sightseeing, starting with Hallgrímskirkja, the largest church in Iceland and one of the city’s main landmarks.
-The street before the church is painted with a rainbow that travelers can follow right to this popular location.
-For a few dollars, you can take the elevator to the top of the church and see some amazing views of Reykjavik below.
+The street before the church was painted with a rainbow that travelers could follow right to this popular location.
+For a few dollars, you can take the elevator to the top of the church and see an amazing view of Reykjavik.

 So how do you end a wonderful evening in Reykjavik?
 How about with a few spur of the moment tattoos.
 We stopped in at the Reykjavik Ink Tattoo Shop and met an Argentinian man named Joe who was doing a guest spot at the shop for a few weeks (he actually owns a tattoo museum, shop, and café in Buenos Aires).
 After talking with the artist for a few minutes, I decided to get a Vegvísir tattooed on my side while Sarah got an Algiz rune on her wrist, a few permanent reminders of our time in Iceland.

 Day 3 – Hiking Mount Esja and a Little Shopping

 A beautiful, sunny morning greeted us for our third day in Iceland.
 With no rain in the forecast, we decided to take advantage of the weather and head away of the city for some hiking.
 Our destination was Mount Esja, a popular area for day hikers that was just a short drive from Reykjavik.